 An extraordinary architectural feat, the Palace of Versailles attracts between 8 and 10 million visitors each year.
 Situated just 30 minutes outside Paris in the village of Versailles, this elaborate complex once thrived as the epicenter of political power for the Kingdom of France.
 Built in the late 1600s, the Palace of Versailles was initially constructed as a hunting lodge for King Louis XIII.
 In 1682, Louis XIII’s son, King Louis XIV, decided to move the royal court from the bustling city of Paris to Versailles, transforming his father’s old hunting pavilion into a magnificent castle.
 It wasn’t until the French Revolution, in 1789, that the royal court was forced to move back to the capitol.

 Illustrating more than five centuries of French history, the Palace not only houses remarkable works of art - it stands as a work of art itself.
-A remarkable example of 17th century European architecture, the exquisite palace contains 2,300 rooms, including the famous Hall of Mirrors and the glamorous King and Queen’s apartments.
+A Palace of Versailles ticket gives you the opportunity to observe a fine example of 17th Century European architecture; the exquisite palace contains 2,300 rooms, including the famous Hall of Mirrors and the glamorous King and Queen’s apartments.
 Equally as impressive as the castle are the estate’s stunning gardens.
 Spanning over 230 acres, the Gardens of Versailles feature 50 fountains, 620 water jets, hundreds of sculptures, approximately 200,000 trees and more than 210,000 flowers.

 Navigating the Palace of Versailles

 Palace of Versailles Entrances

 The main entrance to the Palace of Versailles is through the Court of Honor (Cour d'Honneur).
 Upon entering the courtyard, you will find 3 entrances that take you into the Castle: